farhadhnz/FDT.Management/README.md

 ## API Documentation

 The API documentation provides detailed information about the endpoints, request/response formats, and authentication mechanisms.
-You can access the API documentation by visiting `http://localhost:5067/api-docs` when the microservice is running.

 ## Database